-This is another factor that has led to its widespread use in aerospace designs.
+This is another factor that has led to the widespread use of titanium in aerospace designs.
 A super strong material that doesn’t weigh you down is invaluable in the design of air- or space-bound vehicles.
 It’s also pretty nice on a watch, too.
-Click here to see the watches that astronauts have worn into space.

 Titanium vs Stainless Steel: Allergy

 For many people, stainless steel watches can be an issue because of the nickel often found in the metal.

 As I’ve written about before, many people are allergic to nickel, which leads to rashes and discomfort when wearing a watch.

 There are hypoallergic stainless-steel watches out there, but when anyone with an allergy to nickel shops for a watch they have to be careful.

 See some our list of nickel-free watches here.